Lewis Archer: Reception

 A writer for the Liverpool Daily Post wrote, "Since Lewis (Nigel Havers) waltzed into the street, things with the over fifty club (Rita, Audrey and now Deirdre) haven't been the same."
 Steve Pratt, writing for The Northern Echo, said, "As love rat scumbags go, Lewis Archer is up there with that chap who tried to push Rita under a tram in Blackpool."
+In 2010, Dan Martin from The Guardian speculated that Lewis – who he called "the Nigel Havers gigolo" – could be one of the characters to be killed-off in the soap's 50th anniversary special, as he believed that the "primary function of a big soap disaster is to sweep out the dead wood", and that Lewis was one of the "characters we don't care about even if we noticed they were there".

 Sue Crawford of the Daily Mirror said, "playing a ladies' man comes naturally to Nigel Havers so it's hardly surprising he's playing a flirt in Coronation Street."
 Crawford's colleague, Simon Boyle, wrote that Lewis was "charming but devious."
 Havers' role in the soap proved popular with female viewers.
 The actor told entertainment website Digital Spy that he had been sent sackfuls of fan mail and underwear.
 However, other viewers were unhappy with Havers' character's treatment of Audrey and the actor received abuse in the street.
 In November 2011, Jon Horsley of Yahoo! said viewers should be excited about Lewis' return to Coronation Street.
 Horsely added "It'll be great to see the old smoothy back on the cobbles.
 We're really looking forward to Audrey's reaction to him, too."
 Lewis' return to Coronation Street was selected for Digital Spy's Picture of the Day feature.

 In 2013, Havers won Best Exit at The British Soap Awards for his portrayal of Lewis.
 He was also nominated for Villain of the Year.